 Zion National Park is known world-wide for its amazing scenery.
-An integral part of that scenic experience is the plants that are found throughout the landscape.
+An integral part of that scenic experience is the vegetation found throughout the landscape.
 Zion has made an effort to blend into that landscape, both by using stone and other natural building materials and by designing with native plants.

 More on Zion Landscaping